ttoss/modules/packages/test-utils/README.md

 };
 ```

-If you're working with TypeScript, you'll need to install [Babel](https://jestjs.io/docs/getting-started#using-babel) and create a `babel.config.js` to handle the transpilation of the ES6 code, TypeScript, and JSX.
+If you're working with TypeScript, you'll also need to install [Babel](https://jestjs.io/docs/getting-started#using-babel) and create a `babel.config.js` to handle the transpilation of the ES6 code, TypeScript, and JSX.

 ```sh
 yarn add --dev babel-jest @babel/core @babel/preset-env @babel/preset-react @babel/preset-typescript